seleniumforest/cosmos-indexer/readme.md

 ## Project status

 Core features are stable (iterating over blocks, working with chain-registry) in production.
 Secondary features need some testing.

-Also, needs to add decoding txs feature, and make better types before i make docker/k8s configs to run this as persistent app.
-That's will be "1.0" version.
+Roadmap to "1.0" version:

+    - Split into 2 parts - data fetcher and executor, so they can work asynchronously.
+First will responsible to deliver data from pool of RPCs, and second will apply this data to user's callback.
+    - Better types, so user won't need to cast objects in callback
+    - Make Dockerfile and feature to build watchers from config
+    - Depinjection
+    - User should pass only typeUrl and event type/key he would like to watch, with callback.

+Future ideas:

+    - Create a web interface with monitoring

 ## Usecases